zilliztech/zdoc/reference/api/python/python/Model/Model-SentenceTransformerEmbeddingFunction/SentenceTransformerEmbeddingFunction-__call__.md

 # __call__()

-This operation allows the [SentenceTransformerEmbeddingFunction](./Model-SentenceTransformerEmbeddingFunction) class to be called like a function.
-When an instance of SentenceTransformerEmbeddingFunction is called, it will actually run the code within the ____call()____ method.
+This operation in [SentenceTransformerEmbeddingFunction](./Model-SentenceTransformerEmbeddingFunction) takes a list of text strings and directly encodes them into vector embeddings.

 To prevent potential errors when directly using the ____call()____ method, avoid using __query_instruction__ or __doc_instruction__ for SentenceTransformerEmbeddingFunction initialization.
 For more information, refer to [SentenceTransformerEmbeddingFunction](./Model-SentenceTransformerEmbeddingFunction).